Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Behaviors of agents learned in a single Markov Game (MG) highly depend on the environmental settings, especially the number of agents, \ie, population size \cite{suarez2019neural,Long*2020Evolutionary}.
-Many multi-agent reinforcement learning (MARL) algorithms \cite{sukhbaatar2016learning,foerster2016learning,lowe2017multi} are developed in games with fixed population sizes.
-However, the algorithms may suffer from generalization issues, \ie, the policies learned in a single MG are brittle to the change of game setting \cite{suarez2019neural}.
-Recent works have experimentally shown the benefit of knowledge transfer between MGs with different population sizes \cite{agarwal2019learning,Long*2020Evolutionary}, which is required to perform between successive games.
+Behaviors of agents learned in a single Markov Game (MG) highly depend on the environmental settings, especially the number of agents, \ie, population \citep{suarez2019neural,long2020Evolutionary}.
+Many multi-agent reinforcement learning (MARL) algorithms \citep{sukhbaatar2016learning,foerster2016learning,lowe2017multi} are developed in games with a fixed population.
+However, the algorithms may suffer from generalization issues, \ie, the policies learned in a single MG are brittle to the change of the agent number \citep{suarez2019neural}.
+Recent works have experimentally shown the benefit of knowledge transfer between MGs with different populations \citep{agarwal2019learning,long2020Evolutionary}, which is required to perform between successive games.
 Unfortunately, the resulting agents are still confined to particular training games, with less ability for extrapolation.

 In this work, we are concerned with learning multi-agent policies that generalize across Markov Games constructed by varying the population from the same underlying environment.
-The created agents are expected to behave well in both training and novel (or unseen) evaluation MGs.
-However, optimizing one unimodal policy even for maximizing the performance of the entire \textit{training} set is still challenging \cite{teh2017distral}.
-Effective policies in population-varying games, \eg, the ones that achieve Nash Equilibrium in each game, may behave dramatically different due to the game-specific strategic knowledge of themselves.
-Such discrepancy will hamper the performance in individual games \cite{brunskill2013sample}.
-In this regard, it is desirable to learn \textit{sets of policies} that contain the optimal strategies for each training MG, while transferring knowledge to \textit{unseen} MGs is still challenging nevertheless.
+The created agents are expected to behave well in both training MGs and novel (or unseen) evaluation MGs.
+However, for each agent, optimizing one unimodal policy even to maximize the performance on the entire \textit{training} MG set is still challenging \citep{teh2017distral}.
+Effective policies in population-varying games, such as ones that achieve Nash Equilibrium in each game, may behave dramatically different due to the game-specific strategic knowledge of themselves.
+Such discrepancy will hamper the performance in individual games \citep{brunskill2013sample}.
+In this regard, it is desirable to learn \textit{sets of policies} that are formed by the optimal strategies for each training MG, while transferring knowledge to \textit{unseen} MGs is still challenging nevertheless.